DataDog/datadog-trace-agent/config/README.md

+# Agent Configuration

-The trace-agent sources configuration from the following locations, in order of precedence (low to high):
+The trace-agent sources configuration from the following locations:

-1. `-ddconfig` (default: `/etc/dd-agent/datadog.conf`)
+1. The path pointed to by the `-ddconfig` command line flag (default: `/etc/dd-agent/datadog.conf`)
-2. `-config` (DEPRECATED and UNDOCUMENTED) (default: `/etc/datadog/trace-agent.ini`)
-3. Environment variables: See full list below
+2. Environment variables: See full list below

-Configuration specified in #3 will override configuration specified in #2 which in turn will override configuration specified in #1
+Configuration specified via environment variables will override configuration specified in `-ddconfig`

 ## Classic configuration values, and how the trace-agent treats them
+Note that changing these will also change the behavior of the `datadog-agent` running on the same host.

 In the file pointed to by `-ddconfig`

 ```